cko-976/Predicting-Customer-Churn/README.md

 This study will be useful for anyone wanting to learn how to make predictions using categorical data.

-It is also useful for anyone wanting to learn how to select a model using K-fold Cross-Validation.
+It is also useful for anyone wanting to learn how to select a model using K-fold Cross-Validation and GridSearch CV.

 Other people have done work on this data set, for example in the [Predict Customer Churn](https://datascienceplus.com/predict-customer-churn-logistic-regression-decision-tree-and-random-forest/) the data was modeled using Logistic Regression, Decision Tree and Random Forest using R. In the [Telco Customer Churn Prediction](https://towardsdatascience.com/telco-customer-churn-prediction-72f5cbfb8964) the Logistic Regression model is used to analyze the dataset.